reedmusic/reedmusic.github.io/mt-induction2022/index.md

 * Audio Technica ATH-M50X
 * Beyerdynamic DT770

+**You will need a suitable set by the third week of September 19th at the latest.**

 ## 3. Revision Guide

 The Revision Guide (RRP £10) is excellent.
 It is concise and covers most of the course content.
 Make sure you buy the ‘A Level’ and not ‘AS Level’ version.
 It is not just for revision: we will be referring to the diagrams and explanations in class.